Ángel Manuel Olmos

-Ángel Manuel Olmos (born June 17, 1974 in Madrid, Spain) is a Spanish musicologist and entrepreneur.
+Ángel Manuel Olmos (born June 17, 1974, in Madrid, Spain) is a Spanish musicologist and entrepreneur.
 He was music technology and history professor at the University of La Rioja, Honorary Research Fellow at the University of Liverpool and is currently Professor of Musicology at the RCSMM.

 Early life and career

 Olmos was born on June 17, 1974, in Madrid, Spain.
-He studied Mining Engineering at the Polytechnic University of Madrid and completed his bachelor degree in Musicology from the Madrid Royal Conservatory in 2000.
-He received a doctorate of Music History and Musicology from the Paris-Sorbonne University and PhD in Economics from the University of Alcalá.
+He studied mining engineering at the Polytechnic University of Madrid and completed his bachelor's degree in musicology from the Madrid Royal Conservatory in 2000.
+He received a doctorate of music history and musicology from the Paris-Sorbonne University and PhD in economics from the University of Alcalá.

-He is currently Professor of Musicology and is accredited as University Professor by National Agency for Quality Assessment and Accreditation.
+He is currently Professor of Musicology and is accredited as University Professor by the National Agency for Quality Assessment and Accreditation.
 He has also been a professor at the University of La Rioja, Escuela Superior de Canto de Madrid, and Honorary Research Fellow for the University of Liverpool.
-He is the Director and General Editor of the transcription project Discantus in the National Library of Spain.
+He is the director and general editor of the transcription project Discantus in the National Library of Spain.
 He has published about fifteen books.